CodeyBank/Face_Recognition/README.md

-## facial-recognition-using-open-cv
-# My first attempt at facial recognition
+## facial recognition using OpenCV.

 - Install openCV using pip installer